MaikKoster/OSDriverPackage/docs/Compare-OSDriver.md

 The supplied driver will be evaluated against the supplied Core Driver.

-If it has the same or lower version as the Core Driver, and all PNPIDs are handled by the Core Driver as well, the function, it will return $true to indicate, that it can most likely be replaced by the Core Driver.
+If it has the same or lower version as the Core Driver, and all Hardware IDs are handled by the Core Driver as well, the function, it will return $true to indicate, that it can most likely be replaced by the Core Driver.
 If not, it will return $false.